Stock Based Compensation

 Additional information relating to stock options is as follows:

-The weighted average grant date fair values of performance-based and time-based restricted stock units granted during 2018, 2017 and 2016 are as follows:
+The weighted average grant date fair values of restricted stock units granted during 2014, 2013 and 2012 are as follows:

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.